simp/pupmod-simp-tpm/README.md

 ### TPM 2.0

-This module can be used to set the owner, endorement hierarchy and lock out passowrds on TPM 2.0.
+This module can be used to set the owner and endorsement hierarchy passwords and lock out password on TPM 2.0.

 Limitations:  It currently only works for a system with one TPM and can not be used to unset the password.